 Not only do pads with wings stay in place better during all your tossing and turning throughout the night, they also protect the sides of your knickers where the wings wrap around in case your undies do shift while you’re off in lalaland.
 ALWAYS Ultra with wings are a great option because they turn liquid into gel – and gel can’t leak!

-- Change your tampon or pad right before going to bed
+- Change your pad right before going to bed

 - Use overnight pads